JuliaAxelrod/sit725-2021-t3-p5-A/README.md

 Now I installed mongoDB and will write the projects to the DB.

+Created mongoDB entries with file stored in the collection entries.
+If image file is too big, error message is "Payload is too big" Suspect limit is ~50Kb.

 Hello from Julia.

 This is Prac 3 where I added date to the list of projects and